w3c/wai-about-wai/_about/update.md

 We also offer ideas for [Promoting and Implementing Web Accessibility](https://www.w3.org/WAI/about/participating/#promoting-and-implementing-web-accessibility).

 **Translations:** If you might want to volunteer to contribute to translations, please see [Translating WAI resources](/about/translating/).
-You can send questions via e-mail to [group-wai-translations@w3.org](group-wai-translations@w3.org) We are currently seeking translators in all languages and reviewers for draft translations in German and Japanese.
+You can send questions via e-mail to [group-wai-translations@w3.org](group-wai-translations@w3.org) We are currently seeking translators in all languages and reviewers for draft translations in Czech, Greek, Indonesian and Korean.

 **We look forward to your contributions to making the web more accessible to people with disabilities!**